People think talking about AI makes them, well, “cool.” Or, worse yet, turns them into data scientists. (I don’t think so, folks.)

 Is it time to demystify the IoT and AI?
 How will you harness technology for your own organization’s growth, expansion and stability?
 Then, let’s have that discussion.
 Today.

 Babette Ten Haken is a STEM-trained catalyst, corporate strategist, storyteller and facilitator.
 Her focus?
 How collaboration revolutionizes and humanizes the industrial Internet of Things (IIoT) value chain.
 The results?
 Increased customer loyalty, customer success and customer retention.
 Babette’s One Millimeter Mindset™ programs draw from her background as a scientist, sales professional, enterprise-level facilitator, Six Sigma Green Belt and certified DFSS Voice of the Customer practitioner.
 Babette’s playbook of IIoT team collaboration hacks, Do YOU Mean Business? is available on Amazon.
-Do you know the Top 5 Negative Customer Retention Scenarios?
-Find out here.
+Contact Babette here.